Emily-Graham/remorse-code/README.md

 - user feedback for when something goes wrong

 Personal stretch goals:
-- to create a function that translates visial representation of morse code into audio
+- to create a function that translates the string of morse code into audio
 - successfully implement MVP with React!
 - mobile and large screen responsiveness
 - start implementing good accessability practices